mhered/cpp_100daysofcode/code/Day096_30-06-23/Tello2/README.md

 As a reminder the goal was to replicate using C++ at least some of the projects I did two years ago with my Tello drone using python: https://github.com/mhered/tello-fun.

 I decided to try out [tello](https://github.com/herrnamenlos123/tello), a C++14 single-header library to control the Tello, last updated in Nov22.
-Note it uses SDK 2.0, which apparently may be not fully compatible with the "normal" Tello.
+Note it uses SDK 2.0, which apparently may be is not fully compatible with the "normal" Tello.

 ## Getting started